 Stay is an invaluable and practical command.
-It can be used so that your dog waits by the door, doesn't jump out of the car boot before you release him and stays on his bed or mat while you eat your dinner.
+It can be used so that your greyhound waits by the door, doesn't jump out of the car boot before your release them and stays on their bed or mat while you eat your dinner.